-The fabric configuration unit (FCU) can issue transactions to the 2D NoC, allowing the configuration logic to set any CSR interface on the device.
-Agents on the 2D NoC, such as FPGA logic and the PCIe master can issue commands to the FCU, allowing for configuration over PCIe and other useful features.
+The FPGA configuration unit (FCU) can issue transactions to the 2D NoC, allowing the configuration logic to set any CSR interface on the device.
+Initiators on the 2D NoC, such as FPGA logic and the PCIe IP AXI initiator can issue commands to the FCU, allowing for configuration over PCIe and other useful features.

-Chapter - 5: Speedster7t FPGA Cryptographic Engine (AC7t850 and AC7t1550 Only)
+Chapter - 5: Speedster7t FPGA Cryptographic Engine (AC7t800 and AC7t1550 Only)